1. Now That I’m President, What Do I Do? (offered Sessions I & II)

 For: All members

 Learn how to look and sound your best when presenting to a group.
 Participants review techniques for preparing and delivering a speech.
-Each participant will be videotaped for a self reflection and group feedback.
+Each participant will be videotaped for a self-reflection and for group feedback.

 Enrollment limited to 18 participants (one per local).